Perry Farrell on being a solutionist, an innovator and that time he freed slaves in Sudan

 “It’s an interesting title.
 The terminology originates out of Galitzianer, where half of my family was from, which became Russian-occupied Poland.
 From Galitzianer came the term ‘The glitz; the glamour’, so it’s an homage to my family.
 The reason they coined that term was because burlesque, vaudeville theatre and cabaret were developed there, as well as in Germany and England, before the Europeans brought those traditions to New York.”

-Why are you releasing this retrospective now?
+Why did you release this retrospective now?

 “The charge was actually led by my management, who went back and listened to the work I’d done and said: ‘You’ve never been fully realised, and we think it’s time that you put this work out in an organised manner.’
 They went looking for everything that I’d done, including my first group Psi Com.
 Somebody actually found the masters for Psi Com in the trash and retrieved them.
 That’s how little I was paying attention, shall we say, in those days.
 Back then my attitude was: ‘What I’m about to witness is for my eyes and ears only, and that will make it really valuable.’
 That sounds naïve, but in the long run it worked out that way.
 Psi Com wasn’t heard by a lot of people.
 We made the record for $500.
 It’s great to have it now, though, as a way to connect with my past.”